ng-learn-org/ng-learn-org.github.io/_posts/2013-11-26-AngularJS_Workshop_From_Zero_To_Ninja_Turtle_Jr.markdown

 ### Javascript or CoffeeScript?

-In case you haven't read our intro let me tell our project switched from JS to CS and it was not that painful.
+In case you haven\'t read our intro let me tell our project switched from JS to CS and it was not that painful.
 During this adaption, we were constantly visiting [http://js2coffee.org/][4] writing some code in JS and observing the CS output.
 This was true for a couple of weeks.
 When we finally got it, it rapidly became a very comfortable place.
 Maybe in the future we will redo the workshop again in JS.
 Right now, after our experience, it feels a better place to be.
-And that's exactly why we encourage you to follow along.
+And that\'s exactly why we encourage you to follow along.
 Switch now!

 ### What is not covered in this workshop?